 Learning how to bake sweet potatoes in the oven is one of the easiest things to do!

-- Poke the sweet potato with a fork a few times (to allow steam to escape).
+- Prep: Season and poke the sweet potato with a fork a few times (to allow steam to escape).

 If you use the flesh in another recipe, you can allow it to cool completely and then peel the skin off.